 Store homemade smoked tofu by letting it cool completely before transferring it to an airtight container.
 Keep it in the refrigerator and use it within 2-3 days or freeze for longer storage.
 Before using, thaw the tofu in the refrigerator.

 You can store leftovers by freezing smoked tofu for later use.
 Simply wrap it tightly in plastic or aluminum foil and place it in an airtight container or freezer bag.
 When ready to use it, let it thaw in the refrigerator before heating it up and incorporating it into your dishes.
-The texture may be slightly different, but the flavor is all there.
+The texture will be different, but the flavor is all there.

 You can adjust the smokiness of the tofu by controlling the amount of liquid smoke you use in the marinade.
 If you prefer a more intense smoky flavor, you can increase the amount of liquid smoke, and if you want a milder taste, reduce the quantity.